 You gain customer loyalty when you fulfill their expectations, delivering (even exceeding) the promises you make to your customers.

-If your product is great and, and once you show how much you value your customers, chances are they will reciprocate in kind.
+If your product is great, and once you show how much you value your customers, chances are they will reciprocate in kind.

 By taking such little steps to show your customer you care, you can minimize customer churn and build a long-term relationship with them.

-Word of mouth promotion is the most effective form of marketing.
-Researches have shown that recommendations from friends or family members have far more influence over purchase decisions than influencers or celebrities.
+Word-of-mouth promotion is the most effective form of marketing.
+Research has shown that recommendations from friends or family members have far more influence over purchase decisions than influencers or celebrities.